jasonbraganza/mjb-get-img/README.md

-# Foobar
+# Introduction

-This is a sample readme, I copied from [Make a Readme](https://www.makeareadme.com/).
-Yet to be populated
+A python program that takes a web page url, and saves images from that page into a folder.

 <!-- ## Installation